paybyphone/terraform-remote-env/README.md

 ## Options

-This tool essentially takes the same options as `terraform remote config` does see [here][5].
+This tool essentially takes the same options as `terraform remote config` does, see [here][5].

 Output is in a single-line  `TF_VAR_foo=bar TF_VAR_baz=qux` format.
 With the